Dr. Bettye M. Caldwell, Ph.D. Professor of Pediatrics in Child Development and Education

 4) Don’t give young children any toys with small parts such as removable eyes, noses, etc., they are choking hazards.

-6) Toys with strings, cords or ribbons of any kind should not be hung in cribs or playpens.
-Young children can become entangled which can cause injury or death.
+6) Toys with strings, cords or ribbons of any kind should not be hung in or near cribs or playpens.
+Young children can become entangled which can injury, or even death.

 7) Teach older children to keep their toys that may have removable small parts, sharp points or toys ran on electricity out of reach of younger siblings.
 Young children are very curious and may investigate toys that aren’t appropriate for them.

-8) Keep toys and play equipment in good condition, discard any toys that are broken to prevent injuries.
+8) Keep toys and play equipment in good condition and discard any toys that are broken to prevent injuries.

-9) Supervision is essential; provide safe hazard free play environments both indoors and outdoors.
+9) Supervision is essential; provide safe hazard-free play environments both indoors and during outdoor play.
 Toys get used and abused by children; regularly conduct a toy maintenance check for safety and durability.

 10) Teach children early to put toys away when they are finished playing with them.
 This will prevent accidental falls over them.